 First Step: Prepare the mushroom grain spawn

 You can buy mushroom grain spawn or you can make your own.
 As you have seeds for certain plants, you have grain spawn for mushroom growers.
-Grain spawn is grain that has been colonized by the mushroom mycelium.
+Grain spawn is grain that has been sterilized and colonized with the use of mushroom mycelium.

 If you decide to grow other species of mushroom that aren’t common, you may not find their fully colonized grain spawn for sale and you may need to make your own.

 Here are the steps to follow to make your own fully colonized grain spawn.

 First, you’ll need a sterilized grain bag.
 The bags will contain hydrated and sterilized millet, rye or another grain.

 Take a sterilized grain bag and inject 2.5ml of culture syringe through the injection port.
 Do this in a very clean location.
 It is important to create a very clean environment for this as the process is highly delicate.
 It's best to sterilize your hands, the inoculation surface, the injection bag and the syringe needle.
 Rubbing alcohol will work for sterilization.
 Wear your pair of latex gloves throughout the process.
 Examine to ensure there are no micro-cracks in the bag.